simon0302010/Lyriks/README.md

 ## Requirements

-- Linux (Windows support is experimental)
+- Linux (Windows support is experimental; macOS hasn't been tested yet)
 - An NVIDIA GPU (recommended for best performance; CPU is supported but slower)
 - 10GB of free disk space
 - Python 3.11